 Sometimes I think “bad nonprofit donation form choices” could be its own drinking game.
 That’s why I was so happy to join my friend and customer, Carrie Mann from Friends of the Earth to present Donation Form Drinking Game at the 2018 Bridge Conference for Marketing and Fundraising.

 Of course, we’re not in the habit of boozing it up in the middle of the work day.
-But we do love taking shots at bad forms and getting drunk on tips and tricks for improving them!
+But we do love taking shots at bad forms and serving up tips and tricks for improving them!

 Now, I don’t want to bottle up our knowledge like some kind of exclusive top shelf.
 Instead, I’ll pour out our knowledge here, and let you discover the proof yourself.
 Here are our favorite tips for improving any nonprofit donation form: